ThickPropheT/GC-Swiss-Config/README.md

 Installation:

-1. Navigate to `.\boot\`.
+1. Navigate to `./sd.slot/`.
-2. Navigate to the directory corresponding to the device you'd like to boot from.
+2. Navigate to the directory corresponding to the device you would like to boot from.
 3. Open the chosen directory's `README.txt` file for further instructions.